-After retirement Diamond served as a consultant for the IFC.
-Among his consulting assignments were work with Societe Internatinonale Financiere pour les Investissements et le Developpement en Afrique (SIFIDA) and with the Banco Portugues de Investimento SA (BPI).
+After retirement, Diamond served as a consultant for the IFC.
+Some of his consulting assignments were with the Societe Internatinonale Financiere pour les Investissements et le Developpement en Afrique (SIFIDA) and the Banco Portugues de Investimento SA (BPI).

 Immediate source of acquisition or transfer